vedala/jekyll-comments/README.md

 the pull request.

-## Comment should show up
+## Submitted comment should show up

 After GitHub Pages regenerates your site (or Jekyll regenerates if serving locally), the comment should show up on your site.
-In case you are serving on localhost, you will have to do a `git pull` in pull the new comment data into your local repository.
+If serving on localhost, you will have to do a `git pull` to pull the new comment data into your local repository.